quicwg/base-drafts/draft-ietf-quic-recovery.md

-: An association of packet numbers to information about them, including a number field indicating the packet number, a time field indicating the time a packet was sent, a boolean indicating whether the packet is retransmittable, a boolean indicating whether it counts towards bytes in flight, and a size field indicating the packet's size in bytes.  sent_packets is ordered and indexed by packet number.
+: An association of packet numbers to information about them, including a number field indicating the packet number, a time field indicating the time a packet was sent, a boolean indicating whether the packet is ack-eliciting, a boolean indicating whether it counts towards bytes in flight, and a size field indicating the packet's size in bytes.  sent_packets is ordered and indexed by packet number.
 Packets remain in sent_packets until acknowledged